-Mark S. Bonham is an Economist and Investment Manager with Bonham & Co.
-Inc. A graduate of the University of Toronto (B.Comm.) and the London School of Economics (MSc.
+Economist and Investment Manager with Bonham & Co.
+Inc. and Executive Director of The Veritas Foundation.
+A graduate of the University of Toronto (B.Comm.) and the London School of Economics (MSc.
 Econ), he founded two of Canada’s largest mutual fund management companies – BPI Financial Corporation, and Strategic Value Corporation.
 A Senior Fellow of Massey College, University of Toronto, he is completing his book on the history of the Canadian financial industry from 1900 to present.

-Joe Martin is the Director of the Canadian Business History Program, Adjunct Professor of Strategy and Executive in Residence at Rotman School of Management, University of Toronto.
+Past Director of the Canadian Business History Program, Adjunct Professor Emeritus of Strategy and Executive in Residence at Rotman School of Management, University of Toronto.
 A graduate of the University of Manitoba, Joe attended the Advanced Management Program at the Harvard Business School.
 He is the author of Relentless Change, A Case Book for the Study of Canadian Business History.
 Joe’s research is focused on the development of more case studies about Canadian business in a global context.

-J. Andrew Ross is an archivist at Library and Archives Canada and Adjunct Professor of History at the University of Guelph.
-His research concerns the business of sport, and he is the author of the book Joining the Clubs: The Business of the National Hockey League to 1945 (Syracuse University Press, 2015).
+Government Records Archivist at Library and Archives Canada and Adjunct Professor of History at the University of Guelph.
+His research concerns the business of sport, questions about digital humanities, historical database linkage techniques, and anthropometric history.
+Hecovers several areas that relate to North American business, economic, cultural and sport history of the nineteenth and twentieth centuries.
+He is the author of the book Joining the Clubs: The Business of the National Hockey League to 1945 (Syracuse University Press, 2015).